-Participants can enjoy crafts, games, music, and photos with the Easter Bunny.

-Easter Egg hunts promptly begin at 10:15 a.m. and continue throughout the morning for children ages 10 and under.
+Participants can enjoy crafts, games, music, and photos with the Easter Easter Egg hunts promptly begin at 10:15 a.m. and continue throughout the morning for children ages 10 and under.
 The La Mirada Kiwanis Club will be serving a pancake breakfast throughout the event, as well as hosting the annual Duck Debry at Splash!, which raises funds to support community causes.
 The La Mirada Regional Park is located at 13701 Adelfa Drive.

 For additional information, contact the Community Services Department at (562) 943-7277.

-WHERE IS THE CERRITOS CRIME SUMMARY?
+For More Information Call: 888 CleanLA (888-253-2652) WHERE IS THE CERRITOS CRIME SUMMARY?
 Many HMG-CN readers have called and emailed asking what happened to the Cerritos Crime Summary.

-City management and the Cerritos Sheriff's recently re-formatted their weekly report adding more information to the report.

-The summary now identifies Reporting Districts and other categories and is presented in table form.
+City management and the Cerritos Sheriff's recently re-formatted their weekly report adding more information to the re- The summary now identifies Reporting Districts and other categories and is presented in table form.
 Unfortunately, the new report is not a good fit for newspaper format.

 HMG-CN is in contact with the City in an attempt to keep the new information on the crime summary yet provide the report for newspaper format.

-Stay tuned to this spot for future developments.
+Stay tuned to this spot for future devel-

+CRIME SUMMARIES

-CRIME SUMMARIES La Mirada
+La Mirada

 Mar.
 12. - Mar.
+18, 2018

-18, 2018 Notable Arrests
+Notable Arrests

-· Three suspects were arrested throughout La Mirada for various warrants and narcotics violations.
+• Three suspects were arrested throughout La Mirada for various warrants and narcotics violations.

 Robbery

-· Cash was stolen from business during a daytime robbery on the 15000 block of Leffingwell Rd.
+- · Cash was stolen from business during a daytime robbery on the 15000 block of Leffingwell Rd.
 No injuries were sustained during the incident.
 The suspects involved were later arrested.

-· Cash was stolen from business during a daytime robbery on the14700 block of Beach Blvd.
+- · Cash was stolen from business during a daytime robbery on the 14700 block of Beach Blvd.
 No injuries were sustained during the incident.

 Other Structure Burglary

 • An attempt burglary was reported to a storage shed on the 15800 block of Alicante Ave.

-Vehicle Burglary

-• Three burglaries were reported on the 14300 block of Firestone Blvd.
-A laptop and duffle bag were stolen.

-• A wallet was reported stolen during an overnight burglary on the 13100 block of Cherverton Dr.

-· An early morning burglary was reported on the 13300 block of Biola Ave.
+Vehicle Burglary - Three burglaries were reported on the 14300 block of Firestone Blvd.
+A laptop and duffle bag were stolen. - A wallet was reported stolen during an overnight burglary on the 13100 block of Cherverton Dr. - · An early morning burglary was reported on the 13300 block of Biola Ave.

-Grand Theft

-· A theft of various items was reported on the 14700 block of Jalisco Rd.
+Grand Theft · A theft of various items was reported on the 14700 block of Jalisco Rd.

-Grand Theft Vehicle

-· A commercial trailer was reported stolen on the 14700 block of Industry Cir.
-The trailer has since been recovered by Norwalk Sheriff Station.

-· A sedan was reported stolen on the15700 block of Imperial Hwy.
-The vehicle has since been recovered by Norwalk Sheriff Station.

-• A van was reported stolen on the 400 block of Firestone Blvd.

-ing the previous two weeks.
+Grand Theft Vehicle - · A commercial trailer was reported stolen on the 14700 block of Industry Cir.
+The trailer has since been recovered by Norwalk Sheriff Station. - · A sedan was reported stolen on the 15700 block of Imperial Hwy.
+The vehicle has since been recovered by Norwalk Sheriff Station. - · A van was reported stolen on the 400 block of Firestone Blvd. - · A stolen SUV was recovered on the 13400 block of Marlette Dr. - A stolen truck was recovered near the intersection of Trojan Way and Desman Beliflower: Over the past two weeks there have been 69 reported Part 1 crimes in the City of Bellflower, down from 71 incidents durlos cerritos community newspaper ing the previous two weeks.